external-secrets/external-secrets/docs/provider-aws-secrets-manager.md

 ![aws sm](./pictures/eso-az-kv-aws-sm.png)

---8<-- "snippets/provider-aws-access.md"

 ## Secrets Manager

 A `SecretStore` points to AWS Secrets Manager in a certain account within a defined region.
-You should define Roles that allow fine-grained access to individual secrets and pass them to ESO using `spec.provider.aws.role`.
+You should define Roles that define fine-grained access to individual secrets and pass them to ESO using `spec.provider.aws.role`.
 This way users of the `SecretStore` can only access the secrets necessary.